 Mobile users are impatient.
 A study showed that 40% of website visitors abandon the site the first 3 seconds if it does not load.

 One of the major factors of a mobile page is rendered start time (RST), which simply refers to the total time taken before the first content shows on the screen.

-With the low levels of customer’s patience, sites with a high RST enjoys the benefits compared to other websites.
+With low levels of customer’s patience, sites with a high RST enjoy the benefits compared to other websites.
 In fact, they get a 50% higher engagement with the visitors, which boosts their conversion rate.

 If you are not sure whether or not the level of your RST is right, here are a few things you can do to confirm;